MichalLytek/type-graphql/docs/interfaces-and-inheritance.md

 }
 ```

-The only difference is that we have to let TypeGraphQL now that this `ObjectType` is implementing the `InterfaceType` by passing the param `({ implements: IPerson })` to the decorator.
+The only difference is that we have to let TypeGraphQL know that this `ObjectType` is implementing the `InterfaceType`.
+We do it by passing the param `({ implements: IPerson })` to the decorator.
 If we implemented more interfaces, we would pass the array of interfaces, like `({ implements: [IPerson, IAnimal, IMachine] })`.

 We can also omit the decorators as the GraphQL types will be copied from the interface definition - this way we don't have to maintain two definitions and just rely on TypeScript type checking of correct interface implementation.